darosior/lightning-rfc/tests/events/test-spec.md

-# Format for Event-based Test Specifications.
+# Format for Event-based Test Specifications

 The programmatic test cases for the spec are a tree of events and expected responses which test various scenarios described in the specification.
-They serve only as guidelines: in some cases a compliant implementation might produce a different response than that given here, though that suggests further examination of the testcase, the implementation, or both.
+They serve only as guidelines: in some cases a compliant implementation might produce a different response than that given here, though that suggests further examination of the test case, the implementation, or both.

 ## General Line Format